r-barnes/Barnes2019-compactness-flexibility/README.md

     make

 Make will create a folder to run cmake in and then execute all the commands needed to generate the figures.
 It may take quite a while.

+`scores_double_vs_float` is presupplied because its effect size is small and generating it takes significant manual work.
+To generate it, replace `double` with `float` throughout `submodules/compactnesslib/api` and `submodules/compactnesslib/src` and rerun all score generation, per the makefile.

+`effect_of_topography.tbl` is presupplied because its effect size is small and generating it takes significant manual work.
+To generate it, acquire NED 10m elevation data for the US (several gigabytes), cut the elevation data to the boundary of each congressional district using `gdal`, and then measure the length of the outline with and without topography using RichDEM.